ahead-projects/Katacoda/cfn-ec2/step1.md

 `more EC2InstanceWithSecurityGroupSample.template`{{execute}}

+Press `space bar` to go to next page.
+Press `q` to quit

 You don't have to edit the code.
 It defines two resources: ec2 instance and its security group

-[the whole template anatomy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html) has several sessions, only resources is required, the rest are all optional.
+[The whole template anatomy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html) has several sessions, only resources is required, the rest are all optional.

 ```
 {